Police and Criminal Justice Reform

 With each month, we hear another disturbing and disheartening story of excessive force and racial profiling involving our police department.
+Most recently, Charleena Lyles tragically lost her life at the hands of police who had been called to help her.
 Too many of our neighbors are over-policed and under-protected by our criminal justice system.
 While there are many dedicated officers on the force who truly work to protect and serve, we must take a systemic approach to solving the problem of police misconduct.
-Current proposals by our elected officials do not go far enough.
+The recent legislation passed by City council does not go far enough.
 We need to enact true police and criminal justice reform, including greatly expanding civilian oversight and investing in alternatives to incarceration.

 Strengthen Civilian Oversight of the Seattle Police Department